Pettersson-dev/Pettersson-dev.github.io/_posts/2022-11-29-info-and-integration.md

 2. **Event-based integration**
 3. **Information hub-based integration**

+Each style comes with its own strengths, trade-offs, and risks.
+In practice, enterprises usually apply a **blend of all three**, depending on the business domain and use case.

 # API-based integration
 API-based integration decouples information from database implementations.
 APIs expose data and functionality through standardized interfaces, and can be designed in different styles — from **action-based** (SOAP, gRPC) to **resource-based** (REST, GraphQL).